Dental Office Names: How to Name Your Dental Practice

 You get the idea.
 Having a little fun with the name of your dental practice can help you stand out in a crowd.
 You don’t have to settle for an ordinary name when you can come up with something truly special.

-Another argument in favor of this type of creative naming is that your name can grow with your practice.
+Another argument favoring this type of creative naming is that your name can grow with your practice.
 You might be starting with just one dentist in one office, but with a creative name, you can easily add additional dentists, more staff, and even open more offices down the line.
 All without having to change your practice’s name.

 8. Additional Considerations for Creating the Best Dental Practice Name

-- Is it easy to pronounce and remember?
+• Is it easy to pronounce and remember?
 What brands do you think of first when you think about quality branding?
-The chances are that you think of short names, things like Target.
-In tooth-care, think about a name like Aquafresh.
+The chances are that you are thinking of short names, things like Target.
+In tooth care, think about a name like Aquafresh.
 The name is short, it’s evocative, and it’s easy to say and remember.
 You have to think about what impression your business name leaves when people first see it.
 Remember, your name should be warm and inviting, not cold and clinical.

-- Do you have a philosophy or mission statement?
+• Do you have a philosophy or mission statement?
 If so, you can use it as inspiration for naming your dental clinic.
-If you do not have a mission statement, I would recommend you consider coming up with one and then using it as inspiration for your dental clinic name.
+If you don't have a mission statement, I recommend you consider creating one and then using it as inspiration for your dental clinic name.
 It will help people identify with you.
 I would also encourage you to put your mission statement somewhere visible in the waiting room.

-- Do you want to attract families?
+• Do you want to attract families?
 Are you good with children?
-If so, you may consider adding “Family” in your business name.
-Remember that families grow is one strategy that can help you add patients.
+If so, you may consider adding Family in your business name.
+Remember that family growth is one strategy that can help you add patients.
 Adults who get married and have kids will be happy to know that you can provide dental care for both them and their children.

 Next Steps After Naming Your Dental Practice

 Shakespeare asked, What’s in a name?
 I hope you understand now that your dental clinic name plays a big role in your ability to differentiate yourself from competitors, attract new patients, and build a memorable and profitable brand.
-If you choose the right name for your dental clinic, patients will want to make you their dentist even if they do not know anything about you.
+If you choose the right name for your dental clinic, patients will want to make you their dentist, even if they don't know anything about you.

 A name is a powerful thing.
 Careful, thoughtful planning before choosing a name for your dental practice allows you to gain name recognition within your community.
 It also forms the cornerstone of your marketing strategy.

 The next step is to use your new name to market your dental practice, attract new patients, and increase your profits.
 Partnering with an experienced dental web marketing agency can help you get on the right track.
-Titan Web Agency has years of experience with dental marketing and we are here to help.
+Titan Web Agency has years of experience in dental marketing, and we are here to help.

 Leave a Reply 5 comments